VenithNET/Dragon-Linux/content/about.md

 draft: false
 ---

-# About Dragon Linux [WIP]
+# About Dragon Linux

-Dragon Linux is a project and community with the goal of making a simple and easy to use Linux experience with support for various hardware from all kinds of life.
+Dragon Linux is a project with the goal of making a simple and easy to use Linux experience with support for various hardware from all kinds of life.

 Dragon Linux is developed by a thriving community of free and open source software developers.